USRSE/usrse.github.io/docs/events.md

 Note that this format is recommended only for easy repetitions.
 Also note that not all [rrule](https://jakubroztocil.github.io/rrule/) fields are rendered to the template, so you should check the calendar.html template to see what is supported (view source) or the [_includes/events/event.js](_includes/events/event.js) for the logic.
-If you need to, for example "repeat on the first tuesday of every month" you should use an rdate string instead.
+If you need to, for example, "repeat on the first Tuesday of every month", you should use an rdate string instead.
 Here is an example:

 ```yaml